robertsonics/Tsunami-Arduino-Serial-Library/README.md

   volume will transition smoothly from the current value to the target gain in the specified number of milliseconds.
 If the stopFlag is non-zero, the track will be stopped at the completion of the fade (for fade-outs.)

-**tsunami.setReporting(bool enable)** - this function enables (TRUE) or disables (FALSE) track reporting.
-When enabled, the Tsunami will send a message whenever a track starts or ends, specifying the track number.
-Provided you call update() periodically, the library will use these messages to maintain status of all tracks, allowing you to query if particular tracks are playing or not.

-**tsunami.update()** - this function should be called periodically when reporting is enabled.
-Doing so will process any incoming serial messages and keep the track status up to date.

-**tsunami.isTrackPlaying(int trk)** - If reporting has been enabled, this function can be used to determine if a particular track is currently playing.

-**tsunami.flush()** - This function clears Tsunami's communication buffer and resets the local track status info.